csiro-data-school/python-files/_episodes/03-documentation.md

 > Using one of the methods listed above, check the version of Python you are
 > using for this course.
 >
-> Switch the online documentation to the same version.
+> Switch to the online documentation for your version.
 {: .challenge}

 > ## Find and use the `platform` online documentation